 In terms of clausal morphology, there may have been a clause-final question particle la, as there is evidence for such a particle in several languages across the family: OC lja (歟), Newar $l\bar{a}$, Burmese $l\hat{a}$, Meithei la (Matisoff 1995: 73-4).
-As mentioned above, though, the Chinese form has been said to be a fusion form, from le hwa (也呼) (Norman 1988: 95).
+Matisoff (2003: 599) reconstructs PTB la-y.
+As mentioned above, though, the Chinese form has been said to be a fusion form, from le hwa (世呼) (Norman 1988: 95), so may not be cognate with the PTB form.

-Unmarked clausal negation in PST took the form of a preverbal particle ma-.
-For PTB we can also reconstruct a prohibitive (negative imperative) particle ta- (see ex.
-(1) below for a Lahu example), but this is not found in Chinese.
-Chinese instead had two negative imperative particles mja (册), which was homophonous with the unmarked negator but written with a different character, and mjət (or mjut) (勿), which is often assumed to be due to fusion of the negative mja with another particle (assumed to be the demonstrative pronoun tjə(之)).8
+Unmarked clausal negation in PST took the form of a preverbal particle ma-y (Matisoff 2003: 488).
+For PTB we can also reconstruct a prohibitive (negative imperative) particle ta- \times da (Matisoff 2003: 586; see ex.
+(1) below for a Lahu example), but this is not found in the Sinitic languages.
+Old Chinese instead had two negative imperative particles mja (\boxplus), which was homophonous with the unmarked negator but written with a different character, and mjət (or mjut) (\boxtimes), which is often assumed to be due to fusion of the negative mja with another particle (assumed to be the demonstrative pronoun tjə (\boxtimes)).

-Most languages in the family have not grammaticalized grammatical relations, but many bave grammaticalized semantic marking.9 For detailed arguments against the existence of syntactic functions in particular Sino-Tibetan languages, see Andersen 1987 (Classical Tibetan), Bhat 1991 (Manipuri), and LaPolla 1990, 1993b (Chinese).
+Most languages in the family have not grammaticalized grammatical relations, but many have grammaticalized semantic role marking.
+15 For detailed arguments against the existence of syntactic functions in particular Sino-Tibetan languages, see Andersen 1987 (Classical Tibetan), Bhat 1991 (Manipuri), and LaPolla 1990, 1993b (Chinese).
 See also the discussions of Lisu in Hope 1973, 1974 and Mallison and Blake 1981.
 Benedict (1972: 95ff) also expressed the view that relational morphology was not part of the grammatical system of PTB.
 A corollary of the fact that very few languages have grammaticalized grammatical relations is that there are few true passive constructions in the family.
 As the order of NPs is generally determined by pragmatic factors, variations of word order can affect the interpretation of utterances in a way similar to the effect of passives.